vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/restore-wallet.md

 It will then prompt you to **input a passphrase**, and then **confirm that passphrase**.
 You'll use this wallet name and passphrase to login to the token site and Vega Console.

+Once you've imported your wallet, you can carry on with running it and interacting with the network.

 ## Common errors

 ### I restored my wallet but the generated keys are different.
 * Make sure you used the right recovery phrase for that wallet.
+If your recovery phrase is incorrect, it will either fail or you will end up creating a new wallet with new keys.
-* a.
-The version of the Wallet you imported (v1 or v2) is not the same version.
-You'll need to restore with using the `--version` flag.
+* If your wallet is version 1, restore it using the `--version` flag.
+See the instructions below.

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">